Skip to content

 Set an image for the nginx container of a Kubernetes Deployment:

-cub function do --space $SPACE --where "Slug = 'mydeployment'" set-image nginx nginx:mainline-otel
+cub function set --space $SPACE --where "Slug = 'mydeployment'" set-image nginx nginx:mainline-otel

 Get the image attribute using yq:

-Get the replica counts of all units in a space that contain resources with replicas:
+Get the replica counts of all units in a space:

 Get the IDs of all units with more than one replica in a space: